America’s SBDCs - a nationwide network of small business development centers providing free consulting to businesses of all types at all stages

 Did you know?
 3/4 #Millennials would start a small business if they knew where to get help

-SBDCs aren’t just there when disaster strikes - they're by your side for the life of your business, helping you to not just survive, but thrive
+SBDCs aren’t just there when disaster strikes - they're by your side for the life of your business, helping you to survive and thrive

 The SBDC model is expanding to Latin America and the Caribbean through the Small Business Network of the Americas (SBNA) Partnership Program